pkulchenko/serpent/README.md

 ## History

+Nov 16 2012 v0.19
+  - Fixed an issue with serializing shared functions as keys.
+  - Added serialization of metatables using __tostring (when present).

 Sep 13 2012 v0.18
   - Fixed an issue with serializing data structures with circular references that require emitting temporary variables.
   - Fixed an issue with serializing keys pointing to shared references.